zehadialam/Vigenere-Cipher-Breaker/README.md

 The Microsoft website has <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">documentation</a> on how to do this.<br>
 Once WSL has been set up, the instructions provided for UNIX can be followed to run the program.
 ## Example Runs
-The following displays a few examples of what running the program is like:
+The following are a few examples of what running the program is like: